HackYourFuture-CPH/program/courses/Backend/databases/week1/session-plan.md

-# Lesson Plan - Databases - Week 2
+# Session Plan - Databases - Week 2

+# TODO - Add more content to the Session plan, including exercises and examples.

 ## Queries